kjsuyo/sknova/README.md

 A Javascript (Node.js) application with a PostgreSQL database and EJS client application, bundled with npm for hosting on Heroku.

-All of this SHOULD work to replicate the app on your local computer, but I'm not quite sure as I haven't actually tried to recreate it on another machine - if you get hung up with anything please let me know and we can troubleshoot.
+If you get hung up on any of the steps below please let me know and we can troubleshoot.

 ## Getting Started